A Compulsive Liar Reviews Abigail (2024)

 (Editor’s note: One day before attending the screening for this film, critic Simon Johnston was kicked in the head by a rogue mule during a family farm outing.
 Keep this in mind when reading the following review.)

 Adaptation is a fickle art form; delicate in its intricacies, and merciless in its ability to expose the film’s every flaw.
 Most adaptations fail … miserably.
 Adaptations of beloved best-sellers have an even lower batting average.
 And Stephen King adaptations almost always suck.
 The problem with adapting any popular work is that there are no rules, no guidelines, no lifeguards on duty to warn screenwriters away from treacherous waters.
 Therefore, I tend to be as openminded as possible when reviewing adaptations, particularly when considering films that already occupy exalted status in the popular culture.
 And for Pet Sematary this is doubly true, as the ’80s have already gifted us with a popular and beloved novel and a film adaptation whose status among horror fans continues to not only endure but flourish.
-So this 2019 version of Pet Sematary has to slake the thirst of moviegoers as both an adaptation of classic novel and as remake of a classic horror film.
+So this 2019 version of Pet Sematary has to slake the thirst of moviegoers as both an adaptation of a classic novel and as a remake of a classic horror film.
 Or is this actually a reboot?
 A soft reboot?
 Don’t know, don’t care.
 What I do know for sure is this is one of the strangest, most liberal interpretations of known material I’ve ever seen.
 These filmmakers really went out on a limb with this one.

 As most of you know, Pet Sematary is based on the 1983 Stephen King classic novel Christine, only this time, instead of a 1958 Plymouth Fury, Christine is a big ole 18-wheeler with an appetite for human flesh.
 The story begins when the Creed family leaves the hustle and bustle of Boston for the fresh air, quiet, and low-stress environment of the Maine countryside.
 But things aren’t as bucolic as they seem.
 Christine, now a massive truck, regularly terrorizes the backroads of this quaint little New England town, looking for fresh victims to run over and then somehow bring back as zombies or something … I think in this version Christine is a Native American spirit that buries dead pets (and, unfortunately, people) somewhere spooky, then they come back as killer trucks, too.
 Something like that.
 Anyway, it’s nothing like the Stephen King novel or the original film directed by John Carpenter, which took a more traditional approach to adaptation, casting Christine as a killer car and leaving the Creed family out of the story altogether.